MatTheTab/NLP-Chess/chess_playing/README.md

 1. Make sure you have the appropriate libraries installed
 2. Update the stockfish paths in the notebook you would like to run to the path appropriate for your file system.
-3. Uncomment and use the load_dataset huggingface function to download the appropriate data
+3. Uncomment and use the load_dataset huggingface function to download the appropriate data instead of loading it from disk